yay135/GTEx_NNLS_Deep_Learning/readme.md

 You must have at least 20GB free disk space, at least 8GB RAM and a dual core CPU.

 ### 2.2 Download and install docker
-Why use docker? docker allows our software to be configured and distributed consistently across all platforms.
+Why use docker? docker allows us to distribute consistently across all platforms.
 Check out this link on how to install docker on your machine. https://docs.docker.com/engine/install/
 We recommend installing docker desktop for simplicity.